marekswiecznik/android-fragment-swapper/README.md

 FragmentSwapper is an Open Source Android library that allows easy fragment's management.
 It is somewhat similar to Activities management model.
 For instance, new fragment can be launched from another one with action's request (using request code) and then recieve the result.

-FragmentSwapper works with Android Support Library.
+This fork doesn't work with Android Suppor Library v4.

 In order to manage multiple fragments, FragmentSwapper object is required.